synapse-team/cgm-ml/README.md

 ### Dataset access
 Data access is provided on as-needed basis following signature of the Welthungerhilfe Data Privacy & Commitment to Maintain Data Secrecy Agreement.
 If you need data access (e.g. to train your machine learning models), please contact [Markus Matiaschek](mailto:mmatiaschek@gmail.com) for details.

 ### Preparing training data
-* Run the notebook `create_dataset.ipynb`
+* Run the script `python create_datasets.py`

 ### Training the models
 * Run the notebook `train_on_dataset.ipynb`